arnaudbos/level-up/content/write-application-in-object-oriented-language.md

 ---
-title: Write an application in an object-oriented language
+title: 1- Write an application in an object-oriented language
-date: 2017-04-02T22:48:21+01:00
-description: Worked on a mutual health insurance Java application as a consultant.
 parent: level-up
 group: "Learn a variety of programming paradigms"
 state: "done"
 ---

+1/ Lead dev Python at Adaptive

+2/ Worked on a mutual health insurance in Java

+3/ Building the datastore of the Copernicus Data and Information Access Services in Java